DragneelMC1988/ExploreXR/explorexr/readme.txt

 * Comprehensive documentation and help system

 == Upgrade Notice ==

+= 1.0.2 =
+Major release with WordPress.org compliance fixes: Model storage moved to uploads directory, all external dependencies localized, enhanced security, and streamlined uninstall.
+Full compliance with WordPress Plugin Directory guidelines.
+Recommended update for all users.

 = 1.0.1 =
 Bug fixes and improvements: Fixed model deletion, AR support cleanup, and enhanced modal display.
 Recommended update for all users.